• Skip to main content

 Installing your new RV AC unit may be a bit of an involved process, depending on your final choice and whether or not you want a professional to help you.
 If you plan on doing the installation yourself, it’s definitely possible!

-Make sure you utilize your AC unit’s manual, and follow all suggestions.
+Make sure you utilize your AC unit’s manual and follow all suggestions.
 The last thing you want to do is void a warranty, should your unit come with one.
-If you are installing a new rooftop AC unit, it is recommended to have a second hand around for your own safety.
+If you are installing a new rooftop AC unit, it’s recommended to have another hand around for your own safety.

 These units, no matter how new, can be heavy and unyielding at the best of times.
 Lugging one up a ladder by yourself can be a lot!
-Take your time, be safe, and make sure you have all necessary tools and equipment before getting started.
+Take your time, be safe, and make sure you have all the necessary tools and equipment before getting started, such as one of these foldable ladders if you don’t already have one!

 Your RV AC unit can last many years, often for the life of your RV should you perform proper and routine maintenance.
 Much like most other parts of your RV, maintenance is the best way to ensure a long life for your rig.